hclbaur/sda-core/docs/SPECIFICATION.md

 ### Content

-Simple content is always enclosed in double quotes.
+Simple content is *always* enclosed in double quotes.
+Unlike some other data formats (for example JSON) SDA is not typed.
+In other words,

+	age 42

+is not valid in SDA.

 Literal quotes (that are part of the data) must be escaped with a backslash (\), as must be a literal backslash:

 	example "The \\ is called a \"backslash\" in English."